Skip to main content

 When to Call Best Dental

-Most recovery is smooth and uneventful, but certain symptoms require prompt attention.
-Don't hesitate to reach out — we're here to help.
+Most recoveries go smoothly, but certain symptoms need prompt attention.
+Do not hesitate to call us.
+We are here to help.

 🚨

-• Heavy bleeding that doesn't stop after 20–30 minutes of firm pressure
+• Heavy bleeding that does not stop after 20 to 30 minutes of firm pressure

-• Severe pain that worsens instead of improving after 3–4 days
+• Severe pain that gets worse instead of better after 3 to 4 days

 • Fever above 100.4°F (38°C)

-• Severe allergic reaction to medication (rash, hives, difficulty breathing)
+• A severe allergic reaction to medication such as hives, a rash, or difficulty breathing

-• Numbness or tingling that persists beyond expected duration
+• Numbness or tingling that lasts beyond the expected time

 ⚠️